Jatin-Rai/pokedex/README.md

 - **Details Page :** Shows detailed information about a selected Pokémon, including its abilities, types, stats, and more.
 Users can bookmark a Pokémon and save it as a favorite on their device.

-- **Bookmarks Screen :** Allows users to view all their bookmarked Pokémon.
+- **Bookmarks Page :** Allows users to view all their bookmarked Pokémon.

 ## Packages Used

 - ReactJS
-- Redux Toolkit (for state management)
+- Redux Toolkit
-- Axios (for API calls)
+- Axios
-- React Infinite Scroll Component (for infinite scrolling functionality)
+- React Infinite Scroll Component
-- React Redux (for integrating Redux with React)
+- React Redux
-- React Router DOM (for routing within the app)
+- React Router DOM
-- React Tabs (for tab-based navigation)
+- React Tabs
-- React Bootstrap and Bootstrap (for styling)
+- React Bootstrap and Bootstrap

 ## Creator